Bulgarians: Demographics

 Map of the Bulgarian diaspora in the world (includes people with Bulgarian ancestry or citizenship).

 Most Bulgarians live in Bulgaria, where they number around 6 million, constituting 85% of the population.
 Bulgarian minorities exist in Serbia, Romania (Banat Bulgarians), Hungary, Albania, as well as in Ukraine and Moldova (see Bessarabian Bulgarians).
 Many Bulgarians also live in the diaspora, which is formed by representatives and descendants of the old (before 1989) and new (after 1989) emigration.
 The old emigration was made up of some 2,470,000 economic and several tens of thousands of political emigrants, and was directed for the most part to the U.S., Canada, Argentina, Brazil and Germany.
 The new emigration is estimated at some 970,000 people and can be divided into two major subcategories: permanent emigration at the beginning of the 1990s, directed mostly to the U.S., Canada, Austria, and Germany and labour emigration at the end of the 1990s, directed for the most part to Greece, Italy, the UK and Spain.
 Migrations to the West have been quite steady even in the late 1990s and early 21st century, as people continue moving to countries like the US, Canada and Australia.
 Most Bulgarians living in Canada can be found in Toronto, Ontario, and the provinces with the most Bulgarians in Canada are Ontario and Quebec.
 According to the 2001 census there were 1,124,240 Bulgarian citizens in the city of Sofia, 302,858 in Plovdiv, 300,000 in Varna and about 200,000 in Burgas.
 The total number of Bulgarians stood at over 9 million.
+About 85% of Bulgaria's population identified themselves as ethnic Bulgarians in 2021 Bulgarian census, the rest being mostly Turks (8%) and Roma (4%).

 Associated ethnic groups

-Bulgarians are considered most closely related to the Macedonians.
-The Slavic speakers of Greek Macedonia and the Torlak speakers in Serbia are also closely related to Bulgarians.
+Bulgarians are considered most closely related to the neighbouring Macedonians.
+The ethnic Macedonians were considered Bulgarians by most ethnographers until the early 20th century and beyond with a big portion of them evidently self-identifying as such.
+The Slavic-speakers of Greek Macedonia and most among the Torlaks in Serbia have also had a history of identifying as Bulgarians and many were members of the Bulgarian Exarchate, which included most of the territory regarded as Torlak.
+The greater part of these people were also considered Bulgarians by most ethnographers until the early 20th century and beyond.